Andre Novoa: Education

-Game Design
+Game design

 Novoa has written role-playing game (RPGs) books and modules since 2015.
 His work has been published in the US, Brazil and Europe.
-In 2020, he created Games Omnivorous, a brand based in Portugal that publishes minimalist and art-house games, including the critically-acclaimed Death Robot Jungle, the first RPG setting in the format of a music LP vinyl and Mausritter.
+In 2020, he created Games Omnivorous, a brand based in Portugal that specialised in publishing minimalist and art-house games, including Death Robot Jungle, the first RPG setting in the format of a music LP vinyl, Vaults of Vaarn, Frontier Scum, Mausritter and other games and supplements.
+Since 2025, Games Omnivorous has operated as a game design studio led by Novoa, with his design work focused on The Job and FLAIL, alongside continued work as co-creator on Mausritter and Frontier Scum.
 He is the recipient of the 2020 Hartvig Award by Rolisboa, the Portuguese roleplaying convention.

-The first RPG for Andre Novoa was 17th Century Minimalist (2020).
+The first RPG by Andre Novoa was 17th Century Minimalist (2020).
 Novoa was a designer of Death Robot Jungle (2020), a role-playing game setting on a record.
 Novoa and Manuel Pinheiro also created Putrescence Regnant (2021) for Mörk Borg, also on a vinyl record of yellow-and-black marbled wax.
 Novoa was also a designer of role-playing games that use hex-shaped tiles, called Undying Sands, Bottled Sea, and the Hexcrawl Toolbox (2023).
 Novoa wrote the minimalist one-shot heist role-playing game The Job.

-Novoa has won several ENNIE Awards for his work with Mausritter, Frontier Scum, Hexcrawl Toolbox and others.
+Novoa's work has received multiple ENNIE Awards, including a Gold Award for Best Family Game/Product (2021) for Mausritter: Boxed Set, a Silver Award for Best Layout & Design (2023) for Frontier Scum, and a Silver Award for Best Aid/Accessory – Non-Digital (2024) for Hexcrawl Toolbox.

+Novoa was part of the four-person creative team recognised with the Prémio Inovação em Banda Desenhada (Innovation in Comics Award) at the inaugural Prémio Nacional de Banda Desenhada in 2026, for Rumo ao Eclipse, a role-playing game based on a pre-existing comic book, published by Chili Com Carne.

 Music

 Since his teens, Novoa has played in bands and toured Europe as the drummer for Susan Cadogan and Symarip.
 He was also one of the founders of Music With Soul Records, an indie label based in Amsterdam credited for the launch of Fumaça Preta, amongst others.
-More recently, he turned to sound design for board-games and role-playing games, collaborating with Portuguese musician and sound-designer Manuel Pinheiro under the guise of the Dead Robots.
+More recently, he turned to sound design for board-games and role-playing games, collaborating with Portuguese musician and sound-designer Manuel Pinheiro under the guise of the Dead Robotz.

 Nóvoa analyzed for the band The Stingers ATX and discovered how their mobility on tour "became a process of creating their identity as musicians".